AguaClara/Textbook/Troubleshooting/Troubleshooting.rst

 Slime at Las Vegas
 ==================
 Iron bacteria slime showed up with application of hydrochloric acid at Las Vegas.
 The acid was needed to slightly reduce the pH to reduce the amount of encrustation in the distribution system.
-The addition of acid was correlated with the growth of a slime in the flocculator and sedimentation tanks.
+The addition of acid was correlated with the growth of a slime in the flocculator and clarifiers.
 It was hypothesized that this slime was iron oxidizing bacteria (see :numref:`figure_Las_Vegas_Slime`).

 .. _figure_Las_Vegas_Slime: